blabla1337/skf-flask/skf/markdown/knowledge_base/175-knowledge_base--JSON_XML_schema--.md

 **Description:**

-When adding schema's to your JSON or XML files you have better controll over what type of userinput can be supplied in your application.
+When adding schema's to your JSON or XML files you have better control over what type of user-input can be supplied in your application.
 This dramatically decreases an attackers attack vector when implemented the right way.
 Nonetheless you should always apply your own input validation and rejection as extra layer of defence.
 This approach is also desirable since you also want to do countering and logging on the users